driesvints/driesvints.com/source/blog/two-tips-to-speedup-your-laravel-tests.md

 title: "Two tips to speedup your Laravel tests"
 publishedAt: "August 24 2016 15:00"
 ---
-I've seen two different tips for speeding up your tests in Laravel in the past week and thought I'd share them with out.
+I've seen two different tips for speeding up your tests in Laravel in the past week and thought I'd share them with you.
 For me, they made a significant impact on the speed of my tests.

 ## Lower the default crypt cost factor